*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Thankfully, the emergence of online real estate platforms and crowdfunding have made the process a bit easier for the average investor.
-It no longer requires tens of thousands of dollars to get started with real estate investing.

 |Limitations||Accredited Investors Only|

 |Ideal Time Horizon||5+ Years|

 |Returns||Through Asset Appreciation + Distributions (Rent From Farmers)|